 Choose the initial backup type.

-Choose “Automatically over the network”, this will back up the files over the Internet to Azure.
+On the Choose Initial Backup Type… choose “Automatically over the network”.
+This will back up the files over the Internet to Azure.

-If you want to backup locally and send the data with a physical drive, you would select Offline backup and enter the settings.
+If you want to backup locally and send the data to a physical drive, you would select Offline backup and enter the settings.
 Click the “here” link for more information on how to create the offline backup and shipping instructions.

 Click Next.